-Having played a few gigs in the City of the Angels, the boys struck pay dirt when a new band called Chicago Transit Authority released their debut album thus releasing them from their resident gig at the Whiskey A-Go Go, enabling The Underbeats to replace them.
+Having played a few gigs in the City of the Angels.
+The boys struck pay dirt when a new band called Chicago Transit Authority released their debut album.
+It enabled them to vacate their resident gig at the Whiskey A-Go Go.
+The Underbeats would replace them.
 It proved to be a steady seven month stint, which saw record labels take an interest in the band.

 Stricken between having to sign with a large well known label (Atlantic), or a smaller newer enthusiastic label (Metromedia), the newly named Gypsy opted for the latter.

-The debut album released in 1970 was a lavish affair, highlighting the band’s penchant for writing material with an emphasis on their multi-layered vocal harmonies.
+The debut album released in 1970 was a lavish affair.
+It highlighted the band’s penchant for writing material with an emphasis on multi-layered vocal harmonies.
 So good were the recording sessions that the band continued on to write a double-album’s worth of material!

-The music provided by Gypsy doesn’t rock out hard like Blue Cheer, Bang etc, but is more in line with the likes of America and Three Dog Night.
-There is an emphasis on keyboards and organ played by James Walsh, with the other key members Rosenbaum and Johnson teaming up on guitars.
+The music provided by Gypsy doesn’t rock out hard like Blue Cheer, Bang etc. It’s more in line with the likes of America and Three Dog Night.
+There is an emphasis on keyboards and organ played by James Walsh.
+The other key members Rosenbaum and Johnson team up on guitars.

-The debut album was well received by the public, the band going on to release one more album for Metromedia (‘In The Garden’) and a few more for the RCA label.
+The debut album was well received by the public.
+Gypsy went on to release one more album for Metromedia (‘In The Garden’) and a few more for the RCA label.
 The ‘Gypsy’ album has been re-released several times on CD, so it should be easy to track down.
 Refer the discography section of the bands website in the link above.

-What is even more astounding, is that Gypsy are alive and well in the 21st century, and play a handful of gigs every year, with James Walsh the only survivor from those heady days of yesteryear.
+What is even more astounding, is that Gypsy are alive and well in the 21st century, and play a handful of gigs every year.
+James Walsh is the only survivor from those heady days of yesteryear.
 Not the typical album you would hear from an American band in 1970, and as for those vocal harmonies.. wow!